- The Option Premium

 He wasn't worried about being wrong.
 He was worried about being right too early, then watching profits evaporate before his thesis fully played out.

-That's when collars on LEAPS positions become interesting.
+That's when adding a protective put to your PMCC starts to make sense.
 Not as a strategy you plan from day one, but as a defensive adjustment when you've got gains you want to protect or exposure you're suddenly uncomfortable with.

 Understanding What You Already Own

 Let's work with specifics.
-Say you bought the $80 LEAPS call on a stock now trading at $110, and you paid $28 for it eight months ago.
+You bought the $80 LEAPS call on a stock now trading at $110, and you paid $28 for it eight months ago.
 You've been selling short calls and collecting $2 per month on average, so you've taken in $16 in premium.
 Your effective cost basis is now $12 ($28 minus $16 in collected premium).

 Your breakeven is $92 ($80 strike plus $12 net cost).
 Every dollar the stock trades above $92 is profit, though that profit is capped at whatever short call strike you've sold.